WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 Though often times it is quite useful to start a conversation with other Wasabikas about a specific problem.
 Here it is useful to reach out to the contributors on [Twitter](https://twitter.com/wasabiwallet), [Reddit](https://old.reddit.com/r/WasabiWallet/), and [Telegram](https://t.me/WasabiWallet).
 If your trouble is specific to the code, then it might also be suitable to check the existing [GitHub issues](https://github.com/zkSNACKs/WalletWasabi/issues/) and open a new one.

-#### Further questions
-- What does the Wasabi project need help with?